 New medications and treatments for ovarian cancer are constantly being developed.
 These must be shown to be safe and effective before doctors can prescribe them to patients.
 Through clinical trials, researchers test the effects of new drugs on a group of volunteers with ovarian cancer.
 Following a strict protocol and using carefully controlled conditions, researchers evaluate the investigational drugs under development and measure the ability of the new drug to treat ovarian cancer, its safety, and any possible side effects.

-This web site, developed by the nonprofit Coalition of Cancer Cooperative Groups, is an unbiased cancer clinical trial matching and navigation service enabling patients to search for cancer trials based on disease and location.
+This website imports imports information for all cancer clinical studies federally registered with the U.S. Department of Health and Human Services.
+It is an unbiased cancer clinical trial matching and navigation service enabling patients to search for cancer trials based on disease and location.

 This website offers up-to-date information for locating federally and privately supported clinical trials for cancer.

 This website lists more than 6,000 cancer clinical trials, and explains what to do when you find one that you think is right for you.

 This website lists industry-sponsored clinical trials that are actively recruiting patients.